 “What I found is structure,” Efron answered in response to Elle Magazine’s question “How has being sober changed your life?”
 “That led me to a balance of opposites: You get out of life what you put in.”
-Zac Efron started putting into life just 5 months after treatment as one of his first returns to social media showed him high above Machu Picchu in Peru.

-“When I’m very careful about my fitness and have a goal in mind, it keeps me motivated and balanced,” Efron said in a Men’s Fitness article in 2016.
-“Balancing sobriety and work and finding that comfortable place where you feel like a good person,” is what matters most to him.
 That balance has brought him more unique opportunities in his recovery than starring in Blockbuster films.
+Just 5 months after treatment as one of his first returns to social media showed him high above Machu Picchu in Peru.
+A year later he appeared on “Running Wild With Bear Grylls” and posted pictures on his Instagram depicting scenes from his travels.
+Apparently he even rode a shark in Hawaii once:

-Recently, Zac and his brother Dylan Efron partnered with Columbia Sportswear for part of the outdoor brand’s “Tested Tough” series in which the brothers were sent to Glacier National Park to cross the Continental Divide, an adventure which Efron readily accepted.
+In 2017, Zac and his brother Dylan Efron partnered with Columbia Sportswear for part of the outdoor brand’s “Tested Tough” series in which the brothers were sent to Glacier National Park to cross the Continental Divide, an adventure which Efron readily accepted.
 On the “Tested Tough” website, Efron is quoted expressing, “For me, the clearest way to reconnect with myself—to find myself—is through the wilderness.”

 Tree House Recovery is a men’s residential treatment program located in Portland, Oregon.
-Creating sustainable recovery through sustainable change, our programs help men learn how to live sober with adventurous lives.
-Call us today for information: (503) 850-2474
+For more information about sustainable recovery, call us at (503) 850-2474.